AbdulrahmanSamhan/My-First-Project/README.md

-In this project, I conducted an in-depth analysis of sales data for a company in the fitness and supplements industry.
+In this project, I conducted an in-depth analysis of sales data for a company in the **fitness and supplements industry**.
 The goal was to provide a comprehensive view of sales performance and deliver key insights through **KPIs** that enhance strategic decision-making.
 The analysis covered various aspects, including revenue, profitability, return analysis, and more.

-Key Achievements:
+### Key Achievements:

-Data Extraction: Data was sourced directly from SQL Server using custom queries, allowing me to work with accurate, up-to-date data from multiple sources.
+- **Data Extraction**: Data was sourced directly from **SQL Server** using custom queries, allowing me to work with accurate, up-to-date data from multiple sources.

-- Data Cleaning: I used Power Query to clean and transform raw data, preparing it for analysis by merging tables and ensuring data consistency and accuracy.
+- **Data Cleaning**: I used **Power Query** to clean and transform raw data, preparing it for analysis by merging tables and ensuring data consistency and accuracy.

-- Data Modeling: Implemented a star schema data model to optimize performance and simplify relationships between fact tables (e.g., sales) and dimension tables (e.g., customers, products).
+- **Data Modeling**: Implemented a star schema data model to optimize performance and simplify relationships between fact tables (e.g., sales) and dimension tables (e.g., customers, products).
 This model improved data relationships and facilitated efficient analysis.

-- **Custom DAX Calculations**: Developed custom DAX measures to calculate important KPIs such as revenue, gross profit, customer counts, order quantities, and more.
+- **Custom DAX Calculations**: Developed custom **DAX** measures to calculate important KPIs such as revenue, gross profit, customer counts, order quantities, and more.
 These measures enabled deeper insights into financial performance and trends.

 ### Key Areas of Analysis: